-Iain Harvey is a professionally trained musician and organist available for funerals, weddings and recitals.
+Iain Harvey, born in Leicestershire in 1977, is a professionally trained musician and organist available for funerals, weddings and recitals.
 He comes from a family of musicians, most notably his uncle, Roger Harvey a professional Trombonist leading the London Brass and working with many of the world's orchestras including the London Symphony and Principal Trombone of the BBC Symphony.

 Iain's devotion to his continued religious and musical experience of Christianity, the organ repertoire and great choral tradition equips him with the understanding of the Roman Catholic, Anglican and Free Church traditions having worked in all throughout his musical life.
 He has experience of accompanying services and masses for all denominations in Christendom.

-To engage Iain to play for a wedding, funeral, service or recital please contact him via the contact us page or 07788 726599.
+To engage Iain to play for a wedding, funeral, service or recital please contact him via email.